 My solution or a part of it is to have an instance 3-month ban from driving if it’s their first offence, do it a second time and you get a full 1-year ban and if your stupid enough to do it a third time you will be banned for 10 years.

 There’s never a good excuse to check your phone while driving.
 This will save lives and stop people from getting badly hurt.
 Using the phone should be viewed the same way as drink driving, Make it socially unacceptable and maybe we will all be a little safer on the roads.
+The irony is, that if people used the two second rule for driving, they wouldn’t have the time to text or check their phones and they’d probably be more aware of the dangers of driving too close and not being able to react quick enough as a result.

 As instructors, we have a big role to play in educating the people about the dangers of using phones and anything else while driving.
 Noel Gaughan, At the start of my lessons I always explain the dangers of having the phone switched on as the pinging noise it makes when you get a message can be a distraction in itself.
 People are curious and always tend to think that that message could be really important and there is the temptation to have a sneaky look as they are driving along.
 I always explain to them that the phone is best switched off while driving and the phone should be out of sight, preferably it should be in the glove box or as I call it the phone box.